sandscape/documentation/README.md

 Sandscape will not make changes to your Jenkins installation without a `config.json` file, which dictates the configuration of a Jenkins instance.

+### Definitions

+* Sandscape - A set of Jenkins Script Console scripts used to provide support for Sandscape plugins.
+It reads the `sandscape-config.json` user configuration, creates Groovy bindings for the configuration and Sandscape plugins, downloads any missing Sandscape plugins, and then executes the Sandscape plugins in the order in which they're defined.
+Sandscape itself does not itself update any settings on the Jenkins instance.
+* Sandscape plugins - Simple groovy scripts designed to be run within the Jenkins Script Console but called from Sandscape.
+Sandscape plugins are scripts that actually configure Jenkins settings of the running Jenkins instance.

+Sandscape provides the following support for Sandscape plugins:

+* Ensures Jenkins does not have Shutdown Mode enabled.
+No configuration should be updated while Shutdown Mode is active.
+* Makes available [helpful functions and objects](docs/bindings.md) to plugins as Groovy bindings.
+* Reads, validates, and makes available `sandscape-config.json` user configuration to plugins.
+The plugins will use this configuration to configure the Jenkins instance.

+### What happens when Sandscape executes?

+Sandscape is typically called either from an [init hook][jenkins-hook] or the Jenkins Script Console.
+The following operations occur in order.

+1. Something...

 [![Creative Commons License][cc-img]][cc-by-sa] This documentation is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International